Project Arts Centre presents

 For this first exhibition, MoMCo is presented in the form of a tentative historical chart and a series of clay figurines depicting key-moments in bona fide art history.
 We thus witness the moment when Kazimir Malevich transformed a cartoon print into one of the most revered modernist icons or when Mierle Laderman Ukeles, looking at a pile of stinking garbage, suddenly saw abject labour as new art.

-Furthermore, MoMCo is proud to present Resuscitations, its first exhibition of contemporary art, comprising video works by Agnieszka Polska (PL), Roee Rosen (IL), Sally O’Reilly (UK), Gernot Wieland (A/DE), and Olav Westphalen (DE/US).
+Furthermore, MoMCo is proud to present Resuscitations, its first exhibition of contemporary art, comprising video works by Agnieszka Polska (PL/DE), Roee Rosen (IL/US), Sally O’Reilly (UK), Gernot Wieland (A/DE), and Olav Westphalen (DE/US).

 Resuscitations will be screened at intervals, punctuating the audience’s viewing experience.
 While the works in Resuscitations are widely divergent, they are all in some manner preoccupied with bringing something or someone inanimate to life: a word, a golem, a dead philosopher, an artist’s radically personal collection of favourite objects and materials, or a set of simple wooden building blocks.
 Each weaves back and forth across the categorical division between something that is and something that is not yet.
 Read more about Resuscitations here.